 The dam was pretty cool to see, but there wasn’t any information about it.
 There are pieces of wood from the old dam right on the side of the hill here, which makes for a unique photo.

 We walked all around it and got a good view of First Lake and a waterfall from the top.

 Also, if you hike to the top of the small rock near the dam, you can even see an old gear and shaft used by the dam.
 It is strange to see these human touches in such a remote location.

-The Palisades Glacier is an amazing hike from this area to see the Southernmost glacier in North America.
-It is pretty difficult though so be warned of that.
+The Palisades Glacier is a fantastic hike from this area to see the southernmost glacier in North America.
+It is pretty difficult though, so be warned of that.
 You can read all about it here.

-All in all this is an incredibly special place in California.
-It is one of the most beautiful places I have seen in recent memory.
+This is an incredibly special place in California.
+It is one of the most beautiful places I have been to in recent memory.
 Be sure to check it out if you get the chance and let me know what you think in the comments.